 Ask employees for testimonials about your workplace’s culture and implement them into recruiting materials.
 You can also include pictures of people at work on your website’s career page to get applicants excited.

 As mentioned previously, consumers trust word-of-mouth recommendations from family and friends far more than they do brand messaging.
 If an employee who knows the behind-the-scenes of a product or service and is happy with it, the people in their lives are more likely to believe in its benefits as well.

 But if your employees aren’t using the products of the company they work for, their friends and family will likely lose confidence in the brand – and may even stop buying it.
 And that’s just another great reason why you need to make sure you have an internal marketing strategy in place that promotes your brand.
 Offering incentives like employee discounts are critical for getting employees on board with using your company’s goods.

-Internal marketing is not guaranteed to improve your workplace’s culture; of course, it all depends on what particular messages you communicate.
-If you apply it wisely, though, internal marketing can be instrumental in building a workplace culture your employees are eager to be a part of.
+Running an internal marketing campaign is not guaranteed to improve your workplace’s culture; of course, it all depends on what particular messages you communicate.
+If you apply it wisely, though, internal marketing factors can be instrumental in building a workplace culture your employees are eager to be a part of.